How can your ego ruin your life

 There are so many different concepts of how the human ego works.
 There are psychological explanations as well as religious ones.
 For me, at some point, they refer to the same idea.
 In this post, I don’t want to deepen into the ego concept, but I want to reveal my understanding of the ego and its ways of being a significant impediment to a healthy future.

-Usually, nonsatisfaction leads to the desire to have more, leading to more action, leading to more busyness, leading to more stress, leading to less time for oneself, for the beloved ones, and less free time for hobbies.
-In most cases, this “more” means more materialistic things like more money, a bigger house, a better car, more expensive vacations, and so on.
-Of course, there is nothing wrong with trying to gain all those things in life.
-Still, this post’s primary message is not to become a prisoner in a time that you will be striving to reach the impossible, instead of trying to become an explorer and enjoyer of the time with everything you already have.
+Usually, nonsatisfaction leads to the desire to possess more, leading to more action, leading to more busyness, leading to more stress, leading to less time for oneself, for the beloved ones, and less free time for hobbies.
+In most cases, this “more” means more materialistic things like more money, a bigger house, a better car, more expensive vacations, a higher position at work, and so on.
+Of course, there is nothing wrong with trying to gain all those things.
+Still, this post’s primary message is not to become a prisoner of wishes and a time when you have reached the impossible.
+Instead, i love being a life explorer and enjoying the time with everything I already have.

 What is the ego?